splunk/public-o11y-docs/sp-oncall/get-started/user-role.rst

    - On mobile:

       #.
 Navigate to the home screen
       #.
-Click “View All” below teammates currently On-Call
+Select :guilabel:`View All` below teammates currently On-Call
       #.
-Click the “Take shift” button
+Select the :guilabel:`Take shift` button.
           You are now on call until the end of the user's shift unless they take it back.

    - In the web interface: